TharaniRajan/Jenkins-Docker/docs/Node_AmazonEks.md

 ![Logo](https://github.com/TharaniRajan/Jenkins-Docker/blob/master/docs/GeppettoIcon.png?raw=true"Logo")

 # Node with Mongo in Kubernetes<br/>
-   In here we will see how to containerized Jenkins is setuped on Top of a Kubernetes Cluster.
+   Here we will see how to containerize Node and Mongo with persistent volume and communication between the containers on the Top of a Kubernetes Cluster.

 # Content
 1. [Prerequisites](#prerequisites)